 We intentionally converged these very established platforms to form m:idea, Singapore's first student-run media conglomerate in 2008.
 This is our experiment in instilling entrepreneurial skills and a media convergence mindset among our students who have proven media leadership talents.

-From AY 2012/13, the School will lengthen the FMS Internship Programme (IP), the Final-Year Project (FYP) and the Industry-based Project (IBP) initiative from 20 to 22 weeks to put the skills and knowledge students have acquired to the ultimate test of the demanding real world.
+Since AY 2012/13, the School has lengthened the FMS Internship Programme (IP), the Final-Year Project (FYP) and the Industry-based Project (IBP) initiative from 20 to 22 weeks to put the skills and knowledge students have acquired to the ultimate test of the demanding real world.
 These initiatives also help our industry partners talent spot potential employees and groom them for our burgeoning creative industries.